 What can I do to increase my vitamin D intake?

 The good news about vitamin D is that there’s plenty of ways you can go about increasing your intake!

 1 – Seek out the sun

 Sunlight is your body’s primary way of synthesising vitamin D, so it only makes sense that, if you’re looking to up your intake, you’ll first need to increase your exposure.
 This is all very well and good during the longer, sunnier summer months but, if you happen to reside here in the UK, winters can present a challenge.
-Not only are the nights darker, the weather is infinitely bleaker which can discourage some from venturing out.
-However, ideally winter is when you need to be out and about the most so don’t be afraid to go on a quick walk in the dull weather – it could be just what you need to give your vitamin D levels a boost!
+Not only are the nights darker, but the weather is also infinitely bleaker which can discourage some from venturing out.
+However, ideally, winter is when you need to be out and about the most so don’t be afraid to go on a quick walk in the dull weather – it could be just what you need to give your vitamin D levels a boost!

 2 – Think about your diet

 Sunlight might be your best option if you’re trying to increase your intake of vitamin D, but your diet could also play a role here too.
 Certain foods such as fatty, oily fish, egg yolks or even mushrooms all contain plenty of vitamin D and, even better if you’re vegan or vegetarian, many grains, cereals and non-dairy milks are now fortified with this nutrient!

 You could also try our Balance Mineral Drink.
 Not only is this strawberry-flavoured drink specifically formulated to help give your energy levels a boost, but it also contains plenty of trace electrolytes, such as calcium, magnesium, potassium and, yes, vitamin D!
 It actually contains 5mcg of vitamin D – that’s half your recommended daily intake – plus it can actually help to keep you hydrated.

 3 – If you need to, try a gentle supplement